Dreambound

 • High School Diploma or GED: Most phlebotomy programs require applicants to have a high school diploma or equivalent.

 • Phlebotomy Training Program: Completion of a phlebotomy training program is essential.
-Vocational schools, community colleges, and healthcare institutions offer these programs.
+These programs are offered by vocational schools, community colleges, and healthcare institutions.
 Dreambound is the largest platform for students to find and compare vocational training programs.
-Try searching for phlebotomy classes in specific places in Pennsylvania, like Scranton and Philadelphia, through our platform now!

 • Legal Requirements: In Pennsylvania, phlebotomists are not required to have a state-specific certification or license.
 However, some employers may prefer or require certification from a nationally recognized organization, such as the National Healthcareer Association (NHA) or the American Society for Clinical Pathology (ASCP).
 These certifications can enhance your job prospects and demonstrate your proficiency in phlebotomy skills.